Suggestions for alternative wedding readings, for your non-traditional wedding

 He hadn’t realized that life speaks with a voice to you, a voice that brings you answers to the questions you continually ask of it, had never consciously detected it or recognized its tones until it now said something it had never said to him before, which was,

-One by the British Poet Laureate
+A wedding reading by the British Poet Laureate

 Rings – Carol Ann Duffy